danielhax/RoboND-Rover-Project/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-Here is an example of how to include an image in your writeup.
+This part is basically a summary of the important functions needed to complete the project.
+The functions are ready to use but a few modifications are required to achieve the project requirements.

+The first modification I made is in the **Perspective Transformation** section shown in the image below.

 ![alt text][image1]

+The highlighted line of code creates a mask from the warped image which basically

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!

 ![alt text][image2]